Actifio/ActPowerCLI/README.md

 ##### volumeType

-The output of
+Use the output of
 ```
 udsinfo lssystemdetail -cloudtype aws  | where-object name -eq volumeType | select value
 ```
 Currently it returns:

 * General Purpose (SSD)
 * Magnetic
 * Provisioned IOPS SSD(Io1)

 ##### RegionCode

-The output of
+Use the output of
 ```
 udsinfo lssystemdetail -cloudtype aws
 udsinfo lssystemdetail -cloudtype aws  | where-object name -eq RegionCode | select value
 ```
-Has a **RegionCode** column with valid values.
+There is a **RegionCode** column with valid values.

 ##### NetworkId